 There are many benefits to a UX design qualification such as:

-Get a foot in the door: A qualification will help you get your first interview if you don’t have any prior UX job experience.
+- It will help you get your first interview if you don’t have any prior UX job experience.
 People will be looking to at your CV and if you don’t have at least a couple of years experience working as a UXer, they will be probably want to know you have completed a related course.
 Once you have a couple of years UX experience under your belt, you’ll find people aren’t really concerned about your qualification anymore and are much more interested in your work experience.

-What will a qualification not offer?
+What will a qualification not help with?

-It’s a common theme in UX design, but before making any decisions - do your research!
+It’s a common theme in UX design, but before making any decisions, do your research!
 This will help you to decide if it is definitely the career for you.

 Here are some good ways to test the water before you make your decision: